MaartenDMT/tradingApp/docs/architecture.md

 2. View sends user actions to the Presenter
 3. Presenter processes the action and updates the Model
 4. Model updates its state and notifies the Presenter
 5. Presenter updates the View with new data

+## Utility Modules

+The application includes a comprehensive set of utility modules in the `util/` directory that provide common functionality:

+- **Configuration Management**: Centralized configuration handling
+- **Security**: Secure credential storage and encryption
+- **Caching**: Multi-layer cache system with Redis integration
+- **Asynchronous Operations**: Async client and trading operations
+- **Error Handling**: Standardized error management
+- **Logging**: Enhanced logging with standardized formatting
+- **Validation**: Data validation and sanitization
+- **WebSocket Utilities**: WebSocket connection management

+For detailed information about utility modules, see `docs/utilities.md`.
+5. Presenter updates the View with new data
 6. View displays updated information to the user